Imam killed outside New Jersey mosque, and the shooter remains at large, authorities say

 “I know that in light of global events and with a rise in bias directed at many communities we’re experiencing across our state — particularly the Muslim community — there are many in New Jersey right now who are feeling a heightened sense of fear or anxiety at the news of this slaying,” Attorney General Matt Platkin said.

-Despite that, Platkin said law enforcement has stepped up outreach to houses of worship, particularly Muslim ones, explicitly acknowledging the tensions unfolding amid the fighting in Gaza since Oct.
-7, 2023.
+Despite that, Platkin said law enforcement has stepped up outreach to houses of worship, particularly Jewish and Muslim ones, explicitly acknowledging the tensions unfolding in many parts of the world amid the fighting in Gaza since the Oct.
+7, 2023, Hamas attack on Israel.

 Sharif had been a resident imam at the local mosque for five years, Newark Public Safety Director Fritz Fragé said.
 He remembered the imam as a leader in the interfaith community who worked to keep the city safe.